-The results for the year are set out in the Statement of Comprehensive Income on page 10.
-The profit for the year amounted to £6,990k (2020: £6,500k).
+The results for the year are set out in the Statement of Profit and Loss and Other Comprehensive Income on page 11.
+The profit for the year amounted to £2,339k (2021: £6,990k).
 The profit before tax in the year arose almost entirely from revenue earned from engineering inspection services less associated administrative expenses.
-The increase in profit was driven by a small increase in revenue, supported by on-going careful management of distribution costs and administrative expenses.
-The revenue benefitted from price rises despite a slight reduction in the volume of business, primarily due to on-going careful management of work load to ensure a Coronavirus ('COVID-19') safe environment.
-Expense performance is driven by operational efficiencies allied with continuing COVID-19 related management of travel costs.
-The impact of COVID-19 is noted in principal risks and uncertainties below.
+The decrease in profit was driven by a small increase in revenue, offset by an increase in administrative expenses.
+The administrative expenses have increased due to the return to pre-pandemic inspection volumes and increased management fees.